-At our South and Satellite campus our after school care is offered by Partou.
+At our South campus, after school care is offered by Partou.
 Partou is the largest provider of high-quality childcare in the Netherlands and has offered their services to the AICS since 2016.
-Their after school care is located within the South and Satellite school buildings.
-For our students at the South East campus there will be two options for the school year 2022-2023, while we are preparing ourselves and our community for the move to the Sandcastle:
+Their after school care is located within the South school building.
+For our students at the South East campus there were two options for the school year 2022- 2023, while we are preparing ourselves and our community for the move to the Sandcastle:

 - Students move with Partou across the road to the Klaverblad location for their after school care (BSO).
 Parents can decide to stay there for the full school year or choose to move from Partou to Kind&Co for the remainder of the school year per January 2023. - Students wait until January 2023 to join after school care (BSO) when Kind&Co will open their after school care facility in our temporary Southeast building.
 In August 2023, the Southeast campus will move to the new Sandcastle building.
 Kind&Co will move with the school and continue their after school care facility in the new school building.
 We are confident that these changes will result in a sustainable and integrated partnership between the AICS and Kind&Co that will connect after school care with the after school activities in the coming years.
+For any questions regarding after school care, please contact admin.south@aics. espritscholen.nl